ndemou/Out-PingStats/README.md

 ## Example output and how to make the most out of it
 ![image](https://user-images.githubusercontent.com/4411400/204651704-cc6d6e56-81a7-43aa-b82e-6adec8f1a26e.png)

-If you read the output of the program carefully most of what I am explaining below is redundant.
+(If you read the output of the program carefully most of what I am explaining below is redundant)

 The top graph shows one bar for every ping.
 So this is good for a realtime assessment of network quality.